 The Quinta of San Pedro Alejandrino is a large estate or hacienda located on the outskirts of Santa Marta and is famous for being the place where Simon Bolivar died in 1830.

-Check out the book Bolivar: American Liberator for a good read.
+Check out the book Bolivar: American Liberator for a better appreciation of the “George Washington of Latin America.”

 Where to Stay in Santa Marta

-There are tons of backpacker friendly hostels throughout Santa Marta, but be sure to grab a reservation (I recommend via Booking), particularly if you’ll be traveling there during high season (especially in January) when many Colombians make the visit to the coast from the interior of the country, especially from cold Bogota.
+There are tons of backpacker-friendly hostels throughout Santa Marta, but be sure to grab a reservation (I recommend via Booking), which is especially important if you’ll be traveling there during high season (December or January) when many Colombians make the visit to the coast from the interior of the country, especially from cold Bogota.

 Popular Day Trips from Santa Marta

-While I enjoyed my two weeks in Santa Marta as I settled into life in Colombia, the real attractions are what lays in the immediate vicinity, with a number of incredible places that are often among the highlights while traveling in Colombia.
+While I enjoyed my two weeks in Santa Marta as I settled into life in Colombia (my first time in South America), the real attractions are what lays in the immediate vicinity, with a number of incredible places that are often among the highlights while traveling in Colombia.

 Trek through the jungle to Ciudad Perida, Colombia’s ‘Lost City’ in the Sierra Nevada, the mountain range outside Santa Marta.
 This ‘into the wild’ experience will have you trekking over rivers and alongside waterfalls for four, five or six days as you make your way to the ancient archaeological site, founded by an indigenous culture around the 9th century.
 This outdoor adventure can be tough — you’ll walk up to several hours each day — but worth it for the amazing experience of getting ‘lost’ in the jungle and finally arriving at the extraordinary Ciudad Perdida, surrounded by lush mountain foliage.

-Taganga was once a small and sleepy fishing village, but it has become a spot super popular with the backpacker crowd, where you will know find expensive and overpriced falafel, parties that rage all-night, and all that sort of stuff.
+Taganga was once a small and sleepy fishing village, but it has become a spot super popular with the backpacker crowd, where you will now find expensive and overpriced falafel, parties that rage all night, and all that sort of stuff.

 Honestly, I didn’t come to Colombia for this sort of thing, so I didn’t bother visiting.
 It is, however, one of the cheapest places in the world to get a scuba diving certification, if that’s of interest to you.